- places to visit

 When to visit

-Our farm stand is open year-round, every day during the summer months in a small house adjacent to the parking lot from 8:30 AM to 4:30 PM, and Monday through Saturday from 9AM to 4PM during the winter months in our farmstead office.
+During July and August, we are open Monday-Saturday from 8AM-5PM.
+From September through June, we are open Tuesday-Saturday from 9AM-4PM.
 Please check in at either location to sign our visitor log and so we can alert you of electric fences.
 Tours and wagon rides are available during the summer months, please check our calendar for when they are happening and be aware that space on wagon rides is limited.
 We welcome self-guided tours during our business hours of operation.
 Restrooms are available for use inside our farmstead office.

-Our farm stand is open year-round, every day during the summer months in a small house adjacent to the parking lot from 8:30 AM to 4:30 PM, and Monday through Saturday from 9AM to 4PM during the winter months in our farmstead office.
+During July and August, we are open Monday-Saturday from 8AM-5PM.
+From September through June, we are open Tuesday-Saturday from 9AM-4PM.
 Katama-raised meat and eggs are available for purchase during our normal business hours.
-To arrange a pickup during non-business hours, or a delivery, contact Lindsay Brown at 508.627.7007 or email@example.com.
+To arrange a pickup during non-business hours, or a delivery, contact Lindsay Brown at 508.627.7007 or firstname.lastname@example.org.